Two women in a painting class

 PROED-0021-004, $49, Lifelong Learner $29

-Do you invest in an IRA, 401k, 403b or other retirement plan?
-Although these are great wealth accumulation vehicles, they are fraught with peril from little known rules, regulations and ultimately taxes.
+Do you invest in an IRA, 401k, 403b or another retirement plan?
+Although these are great wealth accumulation vehicles, they are fraught with peril from little-known rules, regulations and taxes.
 Explore these issues and learn how to maximize the benefits of these plans while minimizing the potential pitfalls.
-Instructor: John Gajkowski.
+Instructor: Paul Deruisseaux

 7 to 9 p.m.